iszczesniak/cpp/memory/index.md

 Here's the example with string variables.
 Since, they are objects, they always have to be initialized.
 A compiler interprets `{}` as `string{}`, which has no identity.
-The value of this expression is not move-constructed or copy-constructed into the variable.
-Instead, the value of `string{}` is created directly in the location of the variable -- we say that a (move or copy) constructor was elided.
+The value of this expression is not copy-constructed or move-constructed into the variable.
+Instead, the value of `string{}` is created directly in the location of the variable -- we say that a copy or move constructor was elided.

 ```cpp
 {% include_relative identity2.cc %}